-As the researcher, I have experienced first hand the discrepancies that lie between students of color and gifted identification, personally and professionally.
+As the researcher, I have experienced first hand the discrepancies that lie b students of color and gifted identification, personally and professionally.

-- I was identified as gifted in mathematics in the third grade "secretly." - I was pulled out every so often with other students to learn with manipulatives and increase my knowledge in math. - I do not remember being told that I was gifted, and when reflecting with my parents, they were never given the appropriate tools or resources to help with my giftedness. - At a young age, I was able to decipher whether or not I was "smart" in my general education classrooms due to the groups or classes I was in with other students who "were like me, intellectually." - My identification seemed to not follow me after third grade, rather I do believe I was a tracked student due to my ethnicity and achievements.
-I believe I was tracked after third grade, and placed into classes with the other students who "were like me, intellectually." - I also believe, that even though it seemed as though I was successful growing up, this was a disservice to my understanding of what success means.
-Being successful in everything I did growing up lead to my perfectionist characteristic, which is something that I definitely see now looking back; this is also a tendency I am working on. - Fun Fact: the study I am going to conduct, will take place at the same school I attended when I was "identified."
+- I was identified as gifted in mathematics in the third grade "secretly." - I was pulled out every so often with other students to learn with manipulatives and increase my knowledge in math. - At a young age, I was able to decipher whether or not I was "smart" in my general education classrooms due to the groups or classes I was in with other students who "were like me, intellectually." - I also believe, that even though it seemed as though I was successful growing up, this was a disservice to my understanding of what success means.
+Being successful in everything I did growing up lead to my perfectionist characteristic, which is something that I definitely see now looking back; this is also a tendency I am working on. - Fun Fact: the study I am going to conduct, will take place at the same school I attended when I was "identified." - I currently work at an ECE-8th grade school, as an Early Childhood Education Paraprofessional. - I work on a daily basis with three year old learners. - Concurrently working and attending school provides so many enriching opportunities, opportunities that include seeing the nuances in education.